Admitted Students CTA Block

 Information regarding our academic policies, procedures and regulations can be found in the Undergraduate Bulletin.

 Visit the Academic Calendar for information on the upcoming semester, including registration dates.
-You can also browse the schedule of classes and the University Bookstore, where you can shop online or in person.
+Browse the schedule of classes to view course offerings.
+You can also visit the University Bookstore, where you can shop online or in person.

 The University Libraries — which include the University Library and Science Library on the Uptown Campus, as well as the Dewey Graduate Library on the Downtown Campus — provide comprehensive library, research and information services.

 Whether you want to volunteer your time, join a student-run club or take part in a University-wide special event, there’s always something exciting to do on campus.
 Adventures abound in downtown Albany and the Greater Capital Region, too.

 Find more information about campus on our Student Life page.

 Our Health & Well-being services provide year-round medical and mental health care to all enrolled students.

 The Office of Campus Recreation offers students a variety of fitness opportunities, from facilities and courts to classes and clubs.